Nextdoor/git-change/git-change.rst

             Name of the remote repository to fetch from and push to.
             Defaults to the `git-change.remote` Git config option if it is set, otherwise 'origin'.

+include-owners=<boolean>
+            Whether or not the add OWNERS file support for this repository.
+If this is not set, OWNERS files will be ignored.

 SEE ALSO